webit-de/UrlRewrite/README.md

 Changelog
 =========
+Version 1.10.0

+* Change .NET target framework to 4.8.1
+* Switch projects to package references
+* Upgrade to Sitecore 10.3.1
+* Move all config files to a dedicated UrlRewrite folder

 Version 1.9.2
 * Language is considered when clearing caches
 * Inbound rules: Optimize rule matching by testing the site restriction before the rule is evaluated